There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Con: Stale Horror (-5pts)

 This movie tried to do a lot.
-It wanted to further develop Elise, while introducing new characters, and giving the audience plenty of Elise’s trusted sidekicks.
-The film had a lot of moving parts but, at the end of the day, it was a horror film.
-Unfortunately, that was one of the weaker parts of the film.
+It wanted to further develop Elise, while introducing new characters, and giving the Elise’s trusted sidekicks plenty of screentime.
+The movie had a lot of moving parts, but at the end of the day, it was a horror movie.
+Unfortunately, that was one of the weaker parts of the movie.

-The scares were stale and scarce , which made for a pretty boring horror movie.
-Audiences are not going to this movie for character development or jokes.
-Horror movies should have a solid foundation of terrifying moments.
-Everything else should be treated as icing on the cake.
-I think the filmmakers lost sight of that, as they delivered generic and unexciting horror.
+The scares were stale and scarce, which made for a pretty boring horror movie.
+Audiences are not going to this movie for character development or jokes alone.
+Horror movies should have a solid foundation of terrifying or startling moments.
+That does not mean that the filmmakers should ignore everything else, but horror is obviously a key ingredient to a horror movie.
+Unfortunately, I think the filmmakers lost sight of that, as they delivered generic and unexciting horror.

 Pro: Elise’s Nieces (+2pts)

-Caitlin Gerard plays the niece that got the most focus in the movie.
-She was not in the movie much, but she did a fine job in the role and proves that her character has some real potential as a major player in future movies.
-I thought she was a pleasant, fresh addition to the cast.
-There are cool things that can be done with her character and I look forward to seeing that.
+This movie brought Elise into the story by having it take place before the events of the first movie, but by doing so, the filmmakers were also able to establish other potential paranormal experts that could be used in later movies—Elise’s nieces.
+Caitlin Gerard played the niece that got the most focus.
+She was not in the movie much, but she did a fine job in the role and proved that her character has some real potential as a major player in future movies—if those movies even happen—I thought she was a pleasant, fresh addition to the cast.
+There are cool things that can be done with her character and I look forward to seeing that, if the filmmakers decide to go down that path.

 Con: The Mystery (-6pts)

-I know what the filmmakers were trying to do here, but I just do not think it worked.
-The movie suffered a bit from sequelitis.
-Basically, the filmmakers tried to bring something new while also giving the fans what they have enjoyed in the previous installments.
-The filmmakers introduced a mystery element to the film.
-As the horrors were occurring in the house, there was a secret lurking all along.
+I know what the filmmakers were trying to do here, but I just did not think it worked.
+The filmmakers tried to bring something new to the franchise, while also giving the fans what they have enjoyed in the previous installments.
+That new thing that the filmmakers tried to add was a mystery element.
+As the horrors were occurring in the house, there was a secret lurking all along, a secret that ties back to Elise's childhood in the home.

 Grade: C- (70pts)

-Insidious: The Last Key is the fourth movie in the successful Insidious franchise, but it struggles to capture the magic of the first two movies.
-This movie tries to bring a mystery element but the filmmakers fail to give this the attention it needed.
-The result was generic horror and a mystery that audiences will not care about.
-The filmmakers also push Elise's sidekicks to the forefront.
+Insidious: The Last Key was the fourth movie in the franchise, but it struggle to capture the magic of the first two movies.
+This movie tried to bring a mystery element into the franchise, but the filmmakers failed to give this the attention it needed.
+The result was a movie with generic horror and a mystery that audiences will not care about.
+The filmmakers also pushed Elise's sidekicks to the forefront, and I thought that this was a mistake.
+They had some funny moments, sure, but I think these characters are much better in the background.